JustAn0therDev/black-marlin/README.md

 ---------------------------

 ### Sidenotes:
-- This program does NOT support any other operating system except for Windows (last release) and Linux (current and past releases); If you try to run it on MacOS for example, the program will not run.
+- This program does NOT officially support any other operating system except for Linux.
+If you try to run it on a Mac OS for example, the program will not run.
-- **There is a pre-release available for testing!**
+- **The first official release is available!**

 ---------------------------